Z-Test in Python : When to Use & Z Test vs T Test

-Thus. we do not have evidence to reject our Null Hypothesis that temperature doesn’t affect the COV-19 outbreak.
-Although we cannot find the Temperature’s impact on COV-19, this problem has just been taken for the conceptual understanding of what we have learned in this article.
-There are certain limitations of the Z test for COVID-19 datasets:
+We have used the “stats” module of the “scipy” package to calculate our critical value of the test statistic, as well as the p-value.
+From these values, we conclude that we do not have evidence to reject our Null Hypothesis that temperature doesn’t affect the COV-19 outbreak.
+Although we cannot find the temperature’s impact on COV-19, this problem has just been taken for the conceptual understanding of what we have learned in this article.
+There are certain limitations of the z-test for COVID-19 datasets:

 - Sample data may not be well representative of population data